Tearran/ITW_TCG/README.md

 ### Exhaustion

 Exhaustion represents a card that has already acted during the current round.
-Exausted cards are tuned sideways.
+Exhausted cards are turned sideways.

 An Exhausted card: